On finite dimensional regular gradings

 Let $G=\{0,g_1, \ldots,g_k\}$ be a finite abelian group.
 A theorem of Miller, proved in 1903, \cite{Miller}, states that $g_1+\cdots+g_k=0$ unless $G$ contains exactly one element of order 2.
-In the following theorem we impose the condition that $g_1+\cdots+g_k=0$.
+In the following example we put the condition $g_1+\cdots+g_k=0$.
 While this may seem to be a restriction, it turns out it is harmless.
-This is due to the fact that the groups we consider either have no elements of order 2, or have more than one such element.
+This is due to the fact that the groups we consider either have no elements of order 2 or have more than one such element.